 Based on the results from the pre-test and post-test periods, we found that there was a significant difference between pre- and post-views and engagements, for both impressions and enablements (clicks), across all four providers.

-More specifically, the strength of the effect between views within Search and Maps was proved to be significant.
-The strength of the effect between enablements was found to have a moderate yet robust effect, as we observed enablements steadily showed an increase between the two test periods.
+More specifically, the strength of the effect between views within Google Search and Maps proves to be significant.
+The strength of the effect between enablements proves to have a moderate yet robust effect, as we observedenablements steadily show an increase between the two test periods.

-With the significant rise in views for these listings, it became evident that these multi-providers’ listings were being seen by more people than before, furthering the provider’s exposure in both Search and Maps.
-Consumers were also taking more action, such as clicking to call or clicking for driving directions, further solidifying the success of deploying multiple listings for all the locations they practice at, and optimizing the listings.
+With the significant rise in views for these listings, it became evident that these multi-providers’ listings were being seen by more people than before, furthering the provider’s online presence in both Google Search and Maps.
+Consumers were also taking more action, such as clicking to call or clicking for driving directions to the physical address, further solidifying the success of deploying multiple listings for all the business locations they practice at, and optimizing the listings.

 Based on these results, we found it to be extremely beneficial to publish additional listings for multi-providers.
 By adding these additional listings, multi-providers will be better able to: